Would you be interested in a course that promised “30 days to better English for Professionals?”

-This past year it’s been so inspiring to see people pulling together to try to protect and help each other.
-Scientists, health care providers, & other essential workers have pushed themselves so hard.
-They have not only cared for the sick and kept economies going, but they created a vaccine to control the virus.
+This past two years it’s been inspiring to see people pulling together to try to protect and help each other.
+Scientists, health care providers, & other essential workers have pushed themselves so hard!
+They have not only cared for the sick and kept economies going, but they created a vaccine to help control the virus.

 The importance of good research and clear, honest communication has been so obvious!
 It’s a global problem.
 We can’t solve it without working together across borders, cultures, & all the things that can divide us.

 We desperately need the best efforts of everyone who can help.
 So good communication matters more than ever—not polished, perfect speech, but a willingness to share and to listen and work together.

 It matters more than ever that you contribute your research and ideas to the global effort.
 If I can help make that any easier, I’m so glad to do it!

 If you’re reading this, you already have a good understanding of English.
 What’s important is to work on whatever is blocking you from sharing your thinking effectively in English.

 It might be a pronunciation problem.
 (Most likely it's at least partly related to word stress or vowel sounds.)
 There are some simple checks and exercises that can help.

 It might be a need for a few relevant words that express your ideas more accurately, so they’re not misunderstood.

 It might be uncertainty about the "rules" & expectations for writing in English.

 It might be a lack of confidence that holds you back from speaking up.